You are reading in the appendix of the free online book, Fellowship With God in the Sixth Path. To enjoy intimate fellowship with God, click here.

 "Other seed fell on the rock, and as soon as it grew, it withered away, because it had no moisture...
 Those on the rock are they who, when they hear, receive the word with joy; but these have no root, who believe for a while, then fall away in time of temptation" (Luke 8:6, 13).
 He said that they experienced a temporary, joyful, rootless, reception of (faith in) the word.

-He did not equate the growth to life.
-He did not say that those on the rock ever had life.
 Every aspect of the actions and characters in parables do not contribute to the intended meaning of a parable.
 Jesus himself interpreted this parable and did not say that the growth meant life.
 He said that it meant a temporary, joyful, rootless, reception of (faith in) the word.
-In Matthew 13:20, Jesus said that these received the word "immediately".

-Jesus did not say that those on the rock had life and then lost life.
+Jesus did not say that those of rocky soil had life and then lost life.
 Jesus did not interpret all of His parables.
 But He did interpret this one.
 We should not draw conclusions from it which He Himself did not draw.

 Faith without root is a temporary faith based on a superficial consideration which is not viable from its beginning